Seed to Harvest: A Hands-On Vegetable Gardening Class

 How do you keep pests out the natural way (integrated pest management)?

 Most pest problems are really plant-stress problems in disguise.
-A tomato with the right soil, water, and spacing fends off far more than a stressed one ever will.
-Past that, a row cover keeps the moths off your brassicas, a few flowers bring in ladybugs and the wasps that handle aphids for free, and ten minutes of picking hornworms by hand beats anything in a bottle.
-When you do have to treat, you start mild and targeted.
+A tomato with the right soil, water, and spacing fends off far more than a stressed one ever will, and ten minutes of picking bugs by hand beats anything in a bottle.
 A garden you're nervous to eat from was never the goal.

 What do you take home, and how do you book?